MicrosoftDocs/fabric-docs/docs/data-science/sales-forecasting.md

 - `p`: The order of the AR component.
 It represents the number of past observations in the time series that are used to predict the current value.

-  Typically, `p` should be a non-negative integer.
+  Typically, this parameter should be a non-negative integer.
 Common values are in the range of `0` to `3`, although higher values are possible depending on the specific characteristics of the data.
 A higher `p` value indicates a longer memory of past values in the model.

 - `d`: The differencing order.
 It's the number of times that the time series needs to be differenced to achieve stationarity.

   This parameter should be a non-negative integer.
 Common values are in the range of `0` to `2`.
 A `d` value of `0` means the time series is already stationary.
 Higher values indicate the number of differencing operations required to make it stationary.

 - `q`: The order of the MA component.
-It represents the number of past white noise error terms that are used to predict the current value.
+It represents the number of past white-noise error terms that are used to predict the current value.

   This parameter should be a non-negative integer.
 Common values are in the range of `0` to `3`, but higher values might be necessary for certain time series.
 A higher `q` value indicates a stronger reliance on past error terms to make predictions.